mirkokiefer/syncing-thesis/outline.md

 - Expose conflicts
 - Support peer-to-peer or hybrid synchronization

+(TODO: need to explain why this set of requirements...)

 Aspects to consider when evaluating strategies:

 - How are updates detected?